-- Projection mapping is a technological innovation that lets you overlap video onto any surface, such as a building or road.
+- Projection mapping is a technological innovation that lets you overlap video onto any surface, such as a building or table.

-- Projection mapping uses a pre-production process to fit images into a 3D model of a building to give the appearance they are painted on.
+- Projection mapping fits images onto a 3D model of a surface, giving the impression that they’re painted on.

-In an effort to connect with your heart, mind and wallet, big brands are working hard to pack every minute of your day with ads and multimedia.
+In an effort to connect with your heart, mind and wallet, big brands work hard to pack every minute of your day with ads and multimedia.
 One marketing tactic in their toolbox aims to create emotional and long-lasting impressions around events.
 Stunning graphics, 3D or 4D experiences or interactive installations help create some of the most memorable ones.

 What is projection mapping?

-Projection mapping is a video projection technology in which video is mapped onto a surface, turning common objects – such as buildings, runways, stages and even water – into interactive displays.
-These surfaces become a canvas, with graphics being projected onto a surface, playing off of the surface’s shape and textures to create a delightful experience of light and illusion.
+Projection mapping is a video projection technique in which video footage is mapped onto a surface, turning common objects – such as buildings, runways, stages and even water – into astonishing displays.
+These surfaces become a canvas, playing off the surface’s shape and textures to create a delightful experience of light and illusion.
 In tandem with mapping software, these images can even be made into interactive features.
 When used in business, projection mapping is often considered a form of experiential marketing.

-“Projection mapping immerses consumers into an experience,” said Paul Whitney, executive producer at bluemedia, a Tempe, Arizona-based media company that specializes in experiential activations for some of the world’s largest brands.
-"And research has shown that millennials, in particular, would rather invest in an experience than a product.”
+“Projection mapping immerses consumers into an experience,” said Paul Whitney, executive producer at bluemedia, a media company specializing in experiential activations for some of the world’s largest brands.
+“Research has shown that millennials, in particular, would rather invest in an experience than a product.”
 [Related article: Marketing to Millennials: How to Capture Gen Y Consumers]

-Whitney mentioned the example of a fashion show: Rather than using 30 mannequins with 30 outfits, projection mapping could be leveraged to show a variety of outfits on two mannequins.
+Consider a fashion show.
+Instead of using 30 mannequins with 30 outfits, projection mapping could be leveraged to creatively display a variety of outfits on two mannequins.
 The possibilities are seemingly endless.
-Businesses can now take on 360-degree dome projection, create immersive theatrical experiences, deliver showstopping concert experiences and deliver far more memorable impressions than traditional forms of media allow.
+Businesses can now take on 360-degree dome projection, create immersive theatrical experiences, deliver showstopping concerts with audiovisuals, and produce far more memorable impressions than traditional forms of media allow.

 What is projection mapping software?